LittleYUYU/LittleYUYU.github.io/_news/announcement_90.md

 related_posts: false
 ---

-Invited to serve as a Senior Area Chair at NAACL 2027!
+:loudspeaker: Invited to serve as a Senior Area Chair at NAACL 2027!